 In 1838, a German botanist Matthias Schleiden concluded that all plants were made up of cells.
 The following year, Theodor Schwann reached the same conclusion about the organization of animals.
 Their point finding became known as the cell theory, which makes the cell the fundamental unit of structure and function in living organisms.

 Cell theory, in its modern form, states that:

-- The cell is the structural and functional unit of all living organisms; - All cells are similar in structure, chemical composition and life activities; - All cells arise from pre-existing cells; - Multicellular organisms are composed of many cells, which form tissues, organs and systems of organs.
+- 1. The cell is the structural and functional unit of all living organisms; - 2.
+All cells are similar in structure, chemical composition and life activities; - 3.
+All cells arise from pre-existing cells; - 4.
+Multicellular organisms are composed of many cells, which form tissues, organs and systems of organs.

 The development of the electron microscope revolutionized our understanding of cell structure.
 The electron microscope revealed the fine structure of cells including many new organelles.
-This detail is called the ultra structure of the cell.